What We Grow

 Originated in Dundas County, Ontario and was introduced in 1836.
 McIntosh apples are crisp and somewhat firm with a mainly sweet taste.
 The McIntosh is a popular apple used for eating, cooking, cider and sauce.

-Originated in Geneva, New York and were introduced in 1915.
-The Cortland is a cross between the Ben Davis and the McIntosh apples.
-Cortlands are moderately firm, crisp, and sweet good for eating, drying, freezing, salads, baking and cider.
+Originated in Geneva, New York and introduced in 1915.
+The Cortland is a cross between the Ben Davis and the McIntosh apple.
+Cortlands are moderately firm, crisp, and sweet – good for eating, drying, freezing, salads, baking and cider.
+They brown slowly after slicing, making them popular for salads and lunch boxes especially.

-Originated in Geneva, New York and was introduced in 1923.
-Macouns are a cross between the McIntosh and the Jersey Black apple.
+Originated in Geneva, New York and introduced in 1923.
+Macouns are a cross between the McIntosh and the Jersey Black apple, giving them a distinctive burgundy color.
 The Macoun is moderately firm and crisp with a sweet flavor.
+To many people, they taste like “fall.”
 The Macoun is a popular eating apple.
-Pronounced “mcowan,” not “mcoon.”
+Technically pronounced “ma-cown” after Canadian horticulturalist W.T.
+Macoun, but some people say “ma-coon” or “ma-gow-an!”

 Introduced in 1991 and originated in Excelsior, Minnesota at the University of Minnesota’s apple develpment program.
 The Honeycrisp apple was thought to be a cross between the Macoun and the Honeygold, but genetic testing has shown the Keepsake apple to be the only identified parent.
 Honeycrisps are very crisp and sweet apples great for eating.

 True to their name, these apples originated in Rhode Island around 1650.
-They are firm and tart, similar to Granny Smith.
+They are firm and very tart, similar to Granny Smith.
 The fruit is large, uniformly round in shape, and flattened on the ends, with a dark, waxy, green skin that turns a greenish-yellow when fully ripe.
 It ripens from September to October, keeping well into February or longer.
+These are a great pie apple – we used to sell all ours to Table Talk pies back when we were in the wholesale business!

 Introduced in 1895 and originated in Peru, Iowa.
 Red Delicious apples have thick skins with a crisp center and sweet flavor.
 They have a bad reputation for being mealy, but their texture is actually crisp and juicy when eaten fresh off the tree.